robert-budde/iHSV-Servo-Tool/README.md

 ## Operation

-The program stores its window location, size, comport and the settings for each plot (color, if its active and the axis it scales with) when exited.
+The program stores its window location, size, comport and the settings for each plot (its color, if it's active and the axis it scales with) when exited.
 Upon restart, all settings will be restored.

 1. Start by selecting the comport connected to your JMC iHSV servo.
 (Remark: You will need TRUE RS232 levels, 3.3V logic level will NOT work!)
 2. "Open Comport"